csbio/SGA_Public/test/Readme.md

 the problem.

-The repo will ignore files that begin with `test` so if you want to spit out a pdf or a log, you should name it `result` so that git will ignore it.
+The repo will ignore files that begin with `test` so if you want to spit out a pdf or a log, you should name it `result` or something so that git will ignore it.
 Assume they are run in order, so you can write state to result files or the matlab environment for use in subsequent tests.

 ```
 test_10.sh diffs the txt file to check all scores